Training to be an Officer

 Again, there are three exercises which focus on how you operate up to company level.

-Once you've finished this term, you'll head off on a two week adventurous training exercise.
+Once you've finished this term, you'll head off on a one week adventurous training exercise.

 Senior Term (14 weeks)